Oliverst8/ITU-First-year-Project-Map-of-Denmark.-Visualization-Navigation-Searching-and-Route-Planning/CODE_OF_CONDUCT.md

 ## Off days

 Every team member is allowed to work on the project on their own time.
-If a team member is working on the project on their own time.
-If disired, they span from 12:00 to 16:00 on mondays is a way to work together on the project.
+If disired, the span from 12:00 to 16:00 on mondays is a way to work together on the project.

 # Responsibilities